The ABCs of Blockchain Layers: An Insight into Layer 1, Layer 2, and Layer 3

 • Patientory, It provides an all-in-one medical record system, exemplifying the use of blockchain for secure and efficient patient data management.[49].

-Layer 1 Blockchain, Layer 2 Blockchain, Layer 3 Blockchain, Dhl And Blockchain
+Layer 1 Blockchain, Layer 2 Blockchain, Layer 3 Blockchain, DHL and Blockchain

 image from Linked in Post by Sabine Muller – CEO DHL consulting